chef/chef-web-docs/chef_master/source/chef_compliance.rst

 .. end_tag

+.. tag EOL_compliance_server

+.. warning:: The standalone Chef Compliance server is deprecated.
+The standalone Chef Compliance server's end-of-life date is December 31, 2018. `Chef Automate 2 <https://www.chef.io/automate/>`__ has all of the functionality of Chef Compliance Server and also includes newer out-of-the-box compliance profiles, an improved compliance scanner with total cloud scanning functionality, better visualizations, role-based access control and many other features not found in Chef Compliance Server.

+.. end_tag

 Chef Compliance is a standalone solution that allows you to assess your infrastructure's adherence to compliance requirements and to monitor that infrastructure on an ongoing basis.
 It includes:

 * The Chef Compliance server